Michel Disdier: Racing career

 In January 2014, Disdier was allowed by NASCAR to race on superspeedways, and tested in the Camping World Truck Series' Preseason Thunder at Daytona in the No. 07 of SS-Green Light Racing, splitting the truck with Jimmy Weller III and Todd Peck.
 He was later signed by the team to race in the season-opening NextEra Energy Resources 250 with SS-Green Light owner Bobby Dotter serving as spotter, making Disdier the first Frenchman to race in NASCAR since the 1970s.
 After starting 33rd, Disdier finished 24th, 17 laps behind race winner Kyle Busch.
 He returned to the team in 2016 for the Daytona race and avoided wrecks to finish 11th.
 He later joined Young's Motorsports in 2018 for a race at Las Vegas Motor Speedway, in which he finished 19th.

-On 17 March 2025, it was revealed that Disdier will return to the now renamed NASCAR Craftsman Truck Series, driving the No. 67 Chevrolet for Freedom Racing Enterprises at Homestead–Miami Speedway.
+On 17 March 2025, it was revealed that Disdier would return to the now renamed NASCAR Craftsman Truck Series, driving the No. 67 Chevrolet for Freedom Racing Enterprises at Homestead–Miami Speedway.